mancusolab/twas_sim/README.md

 [Dataset](#Dataset) | [LD](#LD) | [GWAS](#GWAS) | [TWAS](#TWAS) | [Linear Model](#Linear-Model) | [External Module](#External-Module) | [Horizontal Pleiotropy](#Horizontal-Pleiotropy)

 ### Dataset
 **twas_sim** first sample a genomic region uniformly at random.
-Then, we subset 1000G reference genotype data from 489 individuals of European ancestry to the genomic region from the previous step, while filtering out genetic variants that are not bi-allelic SNPs, MAF < 1%, have HWE < 1e-5, and variant missingness > 10%.
-We additionally restrict to HapMap3 variants.
-Next, we provide this QC’d reference genotype data to **twas_sim** to perform simulations under a variety of eQTL and complex trait architectures, sample sizes, and linear prediction models.
+Then, it subset reference genotype data to the genomic region from the previous step, while filtering out genetic variants that are not bi-allelic SNPs, MAF < 1%, have HWE < 1e-5, and variant missingness > 10%.
+It additionally restrict to HapMap3 variants.
+Next, this QC’d reference genotype data is provided to **twas_sim** to perform simulations under a variety of eQTL and complex trait architectures, sample sizes, and linear prediction models.

 ### LD
 **twas_sim** supports the option to use different LD reference panels across GWAS and eQTL simulations in addition to TWAS testing.
 Use optional prefix ```--eqtl-prefix $path-to-eQTL-LD-information``` and ```--test-prefix $path-to-TWAS-LD-information``` to PLINK-formatted  eQTL and TWAS LD.
 Otherwise, **twas_sim** will use GWAS LD for all simulations.